DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v1.0-pre/_reference.md

   <li><code>grade</code></li>
 </ul>

-If a degree with these exact attributes already exists, it is considered a duplicate.
+If a degree with these exact fields already exists, it is considered a duplicate.

 This validation ensures that duplicate degree records for the same trainee are not created, and helps to maintain the data accuracy and data integrity.